livvyton/weather-music-affect/README.md

 * Northern Europe tend to play sad, quiet, downtempo music
 * Southern Europe tend to play happy, danceable, energetic music
 * The largest disparaty between countries and climates is in winter where we can draw the most results
-* In summer alot of countries around Europe is listening to the same music in the charts so there is not as much difference in results
+* In summer alot of countries around Europe are listening to the same music in the charts so there is not as much difference in results
-* Europeans tend to listen to Explicit music in the winter months with the exception of the 24th and 25th of December where the listeners of Explict music drops by 50%
+* Europeans tend to listen to explicit music in the winter months with the exception of the 24th and 25th of December where the listeners of Explict music drops by 66%
 * On the 28th Explicit music listeners increase to 150%